How to be a great science writer*Win prizes, get experience and see your name in print

 “Scientists can - and do - change the world.
 Whether it's inventing the world wide web, developing medicines that can save lives or looking for a solution to climate change they are at the centre of the modern world.
 That's why we're introducing a new curriculum in schools to give students more time to concentrate on the big ideas and the way that science can be used.
 I think science is something every young person should consider - and there are a wide range of careers that are on offer.
 I'm delighted to endorse the Telegraph Science Writer competition and I'd encourage every young person considering a career in science - and all those who are not - to enter and hopefully they will see their work in print.”

-Roger Highfield's launch article
+Read Roger Highfield's winners article

 *View video